Students who have had media literacy class from grades K-8

-Media literacy provides a framework to access, analyze & evaluate and create messages in a variety of forms — from digital text to web-based multimedia.
-It builds an understanding of the role of media in society as well as essential skills of inquiry and creative self-expression necessary for citizens of a 21st century democracy to reflect on the role of media in their lives and take action in their media environment.
+Media Literacy builds an understanding of the role of media in society as well as essential skills of inquiry and creative self-expression necessary for citizens of a 21st-century democracy to reflect on the role of media in their lives and take action in their media environment.

 - All media messages are created by people